One in 15 Tory MPs believe climate change is a ‘myth’, poll finds

 He added: “It is no wonder that Boris Johnson is nowhere near delivering the sort of transformational change required, if so many of his own MPs don’t even believe the science.”

-Dr Doug Parr, chief scientist for Greenpeace UK, said the poll suggests a “tiny but stubborn pockets of climate denial have managed to persist in the Conservative party”, adding: “This minority of MPs is out of step with the overwhelming scientific consensus, with public concerns, and with their own party’s leadership.”
+Dr Doug Parr, chief scientist for Greenpeace UK, said the poll suggested “tiny but stubborn pockets of climate denial have managed to persist in the Conservative party”, and added: “This minority of MPs is out of step with the overwhelming scientific consensus, with public concerns, and with their own party’s leadership.”

-There was less scepticism from Labour and other opposition parties when it comes to the reality of the climate emergency facing the planet.
+There was less scepticism about the climate emergency facing the planet from Labour and other opposition parties.

-Five of the 56 Tory MPs surveyed by Savanta ComRes said they did not accept there was scientific consensus around human activity being responsible global warming, but no Labour MP said the same.

-There was a particularly stark divide between the parties on the question of eating less meat as a means of cutting the emissions which come from its mass production.
+A stark divide between the two main parties emerged on the question of eating less meat as a means of cutting carbon emissions, due to the fact that the meat industry contributes a large amount to global greenhouse gases.

-Almost two-thirds of Tory MPs (66 per cent) do not accept adopting a more plant-based diet is a means of tackling climate change.
-But only 9 per cent of Labour were sceptical about the impact of a plant-based diet, with 91 per cent saying it could make a positive difference.
+Almost two-thirds of Tory MPs (66 per cent) do not accept adopting a more plant-based diet as a means of tackling climate change.
+But only 9 per cent of Labour MPs were sceptical about the impact of a plant-based diet, with 91 per cent saying it could make a positive difference.

-While Cop26 has seen new commitments to reverse deforestation and ending nations’ dependence on coal, campaigners have been largely underwhelmed by the pledges made so far, many of which are voluntary or set deadlines decades away.
+While Cop26 has seen new commitments to reverse deforestation and end nations’ dependence on coal, campaigners have been underwhelmed by the pledges made so far, many of which have been set decades away or are voluntary.

 The survey of MPs also found pessimism about the chances of the summit leading to the changes needed to keep global warming in check.

-The poll found that half (51 per cent) of MPs – rising to 69 per cent of those in Labour – think leaders will fail to meet the goal of limiting global warming to below two degrees Celsius set by the Cop21 Paris Agreement.
+The poll found that half (51 per cent) of MPs – rising to 69 per cent of those in Labour – think leaders will fail to meet the goal of keeping global warming below the 2C limit set by the Paris Agreement.

-Almost as many (42 per cent, again rising to 69 per cent of Labour MPs) think it is unlikely that the UK government will hit its target of net zero carbon emissions by 2050.
+Almost as many (42 per cent, again rising to 69 per cent of Labour MPs) think it is unlikely that the UK government will hit its net zero carbon emissions target by 2050.

 While 94 per cent of Labour MPs said Mr Johnson’s government should prioritise the cutting of emissions as part of the Covid recovery, only 55 per cent of Tory MPs think a “green recovery” should be a priority.